-GE will distribute to its stockholders, as a pro rata distribution, shares of our common stock for every shares of GE common stock outstanding as of , 2022, the Record Date of the Spin-Off.
+GE will distribute to its stockholders, as a pro rata distribution, one share of our common stock for every three shares of GE common stock outstanding as of December 16, 2022, the Record Date of the Spin-Off.

 Prior to the Spin-Off, GE will deliver at least 80.1% of the issued and outstanding shares of our common stock to the distribution agent.
 Equiniti Trust Company will serve as distribution agent in connection with the Spin-Off and as transfer agent and registrar for our common stock.